MicrosoftDocs/cpp-docs/docs/dotnet/stl-clr-library-reference.md

   - "zh-tw"
 ---
 # STL/CLR Library Reference
-The STL/CLR Library is a packaging of the Standard Template Library (STL), a subset of the Standard C++ Library, for use with C++ and the .NET Framework common language runtime (CLR).
-With STL/CLR, you can use all the containers, iterators, and algorithms of STL in a managed environment.
+The STL/CLR Library is a packaging of a subset of the C++ Standard Library for use with C++ and the .NET Framework common language runtime (CLR).
+With STL/CLR, you can use all the containers, iterators, and algorithms of the standard library in a managed environment.

  To use STL/CLR:

--   Include headers from the **cliext** include subdirectory instead of the usual Standard C++ Library equivalents.
+-   Include headers from the **cliext** include subdirectory instead of the usual C++ Standard Library equivalents.

 -   Qualify library names with `cliext::` instead of `std::`.